 Only cozy gifts are allowed — ones that will bring your family closer together.

 Gifts that have a touch of Scandinavian practicality — that are meant to build an experience to be shared — so that small things become more than small things, they become a mysigt afternoon spent with your kids.

-I love both Paddington Bear and Winnie-the-Pooh.
-Both have a way with words and you’ll find sweet life-lessons in the books that even toddlers will understand:
+I love both Paddington Bear, but you could just as easily make this a Winnie-the-Pooh theme.
+Both have a way with words and you’ll find sweet life lessons in the books that even toddlers will understand:

 “Sometimes the smallest things take up the most room in your heart.” – Winnie-the-Pooh

-To make these stockings extra hygge, small stuffed bears can peek out the top and inside are all the makings for a very good bear tea party.
-Marmalade sandwiches (if it’s Paddington) and honey tea-cakes (if it’s Pooh and your toddler is over 1-year-old!).
-And of course, don’t forget the milk chocolate bears.
+To make these stockings extra hygge, small stuffed bears can peek out the top, and inside are all the makings for a very good bear tea party.
+Marmalade sandwiches and of course, don’t forget the milk chocolate bears.

 Preschoolers are at the perfect age for exploration of their world.
 The world of nature and the world of art are both great areas to encourage their natural tendency to want to explore and express themselves.